How is the real estate market doing in Merrionette Park, IL?

 Are home values in Merrionette Park, IL going up or down and by how much?

-On average, sold home prices in Merrionette Park, IL have appreciated (risen) 44.26% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Merrionette Park, IL have depreciated (fallen) -7.07% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Merrionette Park, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
+On average, sold home prices in Merrionette Park, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Merrionette Park, IL